dair-ai/d2l-study-group/exercises/section-01.md

 - Your submission should include a 2-page PDF report including answers to the first set of exercises and the one page summary.
 - Make sure to include your full name, email, and date of submission in your report.
 - Please include all your references where applicable.
 You can use either MLA or APA citation style for including references.
-- Submit a link to your report using this [spreadsheet](https://docs.google.com/spreadsheets/d/1j30E2c0wdK6sa4IrBjZxJKDe2S3H99ZUUCg-0ATgr7E/edit#gid=652687644).
+- Submit a link to your report using this [form](https://forms.gle/uNiauair61YCkBFHA).
+Make sure to include 1 for "Assignment #".
 - Please make sure that the link to the submission is *publicly accessible*.
 - You won't receive an actual grade but you we will label your submission as either **completed** or **incomplete**, depending on whether the submission is accepatble or not.
 Where necessary we will provide feedback and this could help guide completion of the submissions.
 - Submission deadline: One week after the exercise has been announced.
 Late submissions will not be checked and won't count towards the percentage needed to obtain a certificate of completion.